-External risk factors Associated principal risks Description Changing macroeconomic environment Macroeconomic and sociopolitical developments and to encountry adjust compensation of our enountry regularity and encountry Aggressive competitive environment Competitive environment Aggressive competitive action in any of our brands' markets, if not reacted to effectively, could have a negative impact on our market share.
+External risk factors Associated principal risks Description Changing macroeconomic environment Macroeconomic and sociopolitical developments Failure to effectively adjust components of our Growing Together strategy in the event of a changing macroeconomic environment across all or some areas of operation could lead to an inability to adapt to various dynamics affecting our performance.
+Unpredictable cycles of inflation or deflation may result in a change in customer behavior, particularly down-trading to value competitors/discounters, and may place additional pressure on our supply chain and cost base, including labor and energy needs.
+An inability to pass on costs into retail prices may put pressure on our margins.
+Combined, these effects could result in a loss of market share and/or may have a material adverse effect on the Company's financial position and performance.
+Aggressive competitive environment Competitive environment Aggressive competitive action in any of our brands' markets, if not reacted to effectively, could have a negative impact on our market share.
 Sustained competitive stress could damage the company's reputation, making it difficult for our brands to attract and retain customers, and financial performance may suffer from lower revenues, reduced profitability and the need for increased levels of investment.
 The cumulative effect could destabilize the Company's long-term strategic positioning in the markets in which the brands operate and impact the ability to deliver on our Growing Together strategy.
-Cybersecurity attack and/or data breach Cybersecurity In the event of a successful cyber-attack or data breach, the Company or the brands coul Data privacy be subject to material monetary penalties, loss of customers and damage to our corporate reputation; it could also lead to potential litigation.
+Cybersecurity attack Cybersecurity In the event of a successful cyber-attack or data breach, the Company or the brands could and/or data breach Data privacy be subject to material monetary penalties, loss of customers and damage to our corporate reputation; it could also lead to potential litigation.
 A serious cyber-attack could also impact Supply chain and business continuity the operation of significant business processes and result in non-availability of products for customers and the inability to operate the day-to-day business at brand level, including stores and DCs.